bmsully/biggerbetter/README.md

 ## Deployment

-The app is currently online and visible at https://biggerbetter.herokuapp.com/.
+The app is currently offline, however would be visible at https://biggerbetter.herokuapp.com/.

 ## External Packages